openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

   A Verifiable Presentations compliant to the [@VC_DATA] specification.

-Issuer
+Credential Issuer

-  An entity that creates Verifiable Credentials.
+  Entity that issues Verifiable Credentials.
+Also called Issuer.

 Holder